RMTC-D/HH

 Myth: “Unless a student receives occupational therapy, they cannot have dictation as an accommodation.”

-Myth: “All kids who are D/HH and taking regular education classes are served in a consultative model.”
+Myth: “All kids who are DHH and in the inclusion classroom environment are served in a consultative model.”

 Truth: The statements above are examples in direct opposition to Optimizing Outcomes' essential Principle 1: Each child is unique.
 Blanket statements regarding programming, IEP development, instructional practices, and/or application of accommodations are in opposition to the tenets of IDEA, and may lead to legal vulnerability for districts and even individual teachers.
 The goal should always be to focus on the individuality of the student and use data to drive educational decisions.
 These are the best ways to ensure supports that are only as specialized as necessary are afforded to individual students along a continuum of services.